rate-nl/ISO/SoA.md

 **Control Performance Metrics (ISO A.9.2)**
 Each control is reviewed based on **performance indicators**, ensuring its effectiveness:
 - **Access Control (A.9)** →
-  - Access logs are **reviewed quarterly** for unauthorized access attempts.
-  - **MFA enforcement compliance** is monitored across all systems.

 - **Backup & Disaster Recovery (A.12)** →
   - Monthly backup restoration tests must have a **95% success rate**.
   - Annual full backup validation must meet a **100% integrity check**.